visgl/deck.gl/docs/api-reference/layers/geojson-layer.md

 }
 ```

+Note the subtle difference here to other columnar formats (like [GeoArrow](https://github.com/geoarrow/geoarrow/)) where the indices are nested, i.e. `polygonIndices` point into the `primitivePolygonIndices` array rather than directly into `positions`.

 #### Global feature ids

 Because the `features` array in the GeoJSON con contain a mix of different geometry types, in order to represent this ordering each of the `points`, `lines` and `polygons` objects contains a `globalFeatureIds` array, which contains the per-vertex indices into the original GeoJSON `features' array.